 ↑ \ C1.
-To what extent is the service compliant with the legal obligations that define the specifications of the data, information and knowledge consumed by other services?
-More Info Enabler / Manifestation The service is not compliant with any of the existing legal obligations that affect the consumption of data, information and knowledge The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a local level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a regional level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a national level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.) Not applicable or not necessary (because e.g. there are no legal obligations that affect the consumption of data, information and knowledge) No answer ↑ \ C2.
+To what extent is the service compliant with the legal obligations that define the specifications of the data, information and knowledge consumed from other services?
+Enabler / Manifestation More Info @ The service is not compliant with any of the existing legal obligations that affect the consumption of data, information and knowledge The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a local level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a regional level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at a national level The service is compliant with the existing legal obligations that affect the consumption of data, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.) Not applicable or not necessary (because e.g. there are no legal obligations that affect the consumption of data, information and knowledge) No answer ↑ \ C2.
 To what extent does the service refer to the legal basis on the specifications of the data, information and knowledge consumed by other services?
-More Info Enabler / Manifestation The service does not refer to the legal basis on the data, information and knowledge it consumes, although there are legal barriers that impact their the consumption that have to be legally resolved (e.g. in the case of personal/critical data, information and knowledge that have to be consumed) The service provides custom rules to define the specifications for the consumption of data, information and knowledge, but there are legal barriers that impact the consumption of data, information and knowledge that require a stronger legal basis (e.g. in the case of personal/critical data, information and knowledge that have to be delivered).
-The service provides formal rules to define the specifications for the consumption of a limited amount of data, information and knowledge (e.g. a) legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR) The service provides formal rules to define the specifications for the consumption of most data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. The service provides formal rules to define the specifications for the consumption of any data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR) Not applicable or not necessary (because e.g. there are no legal barriers to impact the consumption of data, information and knowledge and thus, no need to be legally resolved) No answer
+Enabler / Manifestation More Info Q The service does not refer to the legal basis on the data, information and knowledge it consumes, although there are legal barriers that impact the consumption that have to be legally resolved (e.g. in the case of personal/critical data, information and knowledge that have to be consumed) The service provides custom rules to define the specifications for the consumption of data, information and knowledge, but there are legal barriers that impact the consumption of data, information and knowledge that require a stronger legal basis (e.g. in the case of personal/critical data, information and knowledge that have to be delivered).
+The service provides formal rules to define the specifications for the consumption of a limited amount of data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR) The service provides formal rules to define the specifications for the consumption of most data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. The service provides formal rules to define the specifications for the consumption of any data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g.